 Yes, never do that.

 You might boast yourself; you’re lying.
-I can do myself write an awesome article and let search engines rank my page on the first page of SERPs.
+I can write an awesome article and let search engines rank my page on the first page of SERPs.

 Well.
 You’re right!